 The truth is though, for many people in our region, the American Dream is no longer in reach.
 Working families are struggling to climb up into the middle class, no matter how hard they work.
 The past few decades have seen good-paying jobs like those at General Electric and IBM disappear, with fewer and fewer viable stepping stones for families seeking their share of the American Dream.

 “Growing up the rules were simple: work hard, do your homework and go to church.
-The values my parents instilled in me growing up here are the same values that drive me to run for Congress”
+The values my parents instilled in me growing up here are the same values that inspired me to run for Congress”

 Antonio and his wife Lacey live in Rhinebeck.
 They have two sons, Maxwell and Coltrane.